elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> true or false</div><br />
+  <div><strong>Interview Response:</strong> true and false</div><br />
-  <div><strong>Technical Response:</strong> true or false - This type is commonly used to store yes/no values: true means “yes, correct”, and false means “no, incorrect”.
-It can also be used for comparisons or more specifically used for greater or less than values.
+  <div><strong>Technical Response:</strong> true or false – This logical type often gets used to store yes/no values: true means “yes, correct”, and false means “no, incorrect”.
+It can also get used for comparisons or, more specifically, for greater or less than values.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />